Lugal-PCZ/shootpoints-web-api/README.md

 uvicorn api:app --host 0.0.0.0
 ```

-Open a web browser on your computer and access ShootPoint Web’s interface at [http://localhost:8000/](http://localhost:8000/) or else open a web browser on a device connected to the same wifi network and navigate to [http://<your.computer's.ip.address>:8000/](http://<your.computer's.ip.address>:8000/) and expand the “Setup” section in the web page.
+Open a web browser on your computer and access ShootPoint Web’s interface at [http://localhost:8000/](http://localhost:8000/) or else open a web browser on a device connected to the same wifi network and navigate to [http://<your.computer's.ip.address>:8000/](http://<your.computer's.ip.address>:8000/).

 ## Save a new site:
+1. Expand the “Setup” section.
-1. Enter a name for the new site.
+2. Enter a name for the new site.
-2. (*optional*) Enter a description for the new site.
+3. (*optional*) Enter a description for the new site.
-3. Click the “Save New Site” button.
+4. Click the “Save New Site” button.
 ![Save New Site form](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_SaveNewSite.png?raw=true)

 ## Save a new station: